OfficeDev/office-js-docs-pr/docs/outlook/delegate-access.md

 ## Identify if a folder or mailbox is shared

-Before you can run operations in a shared folder or mailbox, you must first identify whether the current folder or mailbox is shared.
+Before you can run operations in a shared folder or shared mailbox, you must first identify whether the current folder or mailbox is shared.
 To determine this, call [Office.context.mailbox.item.getSharedPropertiesAsync](/javascript/api/requirement-sets/outlook/preview-requirement-set/office.context.mailbox.item#methods) in compose or read mode.
 If the current folder or mailbox is shared, the method returns a [SharedProperties](/javascript/api/outlook/office.sharedproperties) object that provides the user's permissions, the owner's email address, the REST API's base URL, and the location of the target mailbox.

 The following example calls the `getSharedPropertiesAsync` method to identify the owner of the mailbox and the permissions of the delegate or shared mailbox user.